Cpt-Catnip/go-five-plus/notes/3-deeper-into-go.md

 * I'm getting an error when trying to initialize `cards`
   * undeclared name: deck compiler (UndeclaredName)
   * It might be resolved in a bit- hold tight
+  * __update__: VSCode is confused because I have the entore folder open, not just the cards module.
+Run `code ~/code/go-five-plus/cards` and there's no error
 * To run the script now, we have to tell go about both files, otherwise `main.go` won't know about the deck type

 ```bash